-In the Statement of Fund Revenues, Expenditures and Changes in Fund Balances/Statement of Activities, the difference between Change in Fund Balances for government funds of \$10,813,482 and Change in Net Position for governmental activities of \$123,581,419 is primarily from the long-term economic focus of the statement of activities versus the current financial resources focus of the governmental funds.
+In the Statement of Fund Revenues, Expenditures and Changes in Fund Balances/Statement of Activities, the difference between Change in Fund Balances for government funds of \$(2,415,521) and Change in Net Position for governmental activities of \$105,282,496 is primarily from the long-term economic focus of the statement of activities versus the current financial resources focus of the governmental funds.
 The effect of each of the differences is described below:

 a.
-Deferred inflows of resources is associated with the long-term receivable potion of the reprocessing fee receivable estimated to be collected after 12 months.
+Deferred inflows of resources are associated with the long-term receivable potion of the reprocessing fee receivable and the estimated liquidated damages specified in a contract with ETAN to provide the next generation Tolling Back Office System (BOS).
+Both of these deferred inflows are estimated to be collected after 12 months.
 While this revenue is considered "unavailable" for governmental fund accounting, it is considered earned revenue in the entity-wide financial statements due to the differences in revenue recognition criteria that are described in Note 1 above.
 Therefore, these amounts are removed from the Balance Sheet and appear as revenue in the Statement of Activities.

-Total Toll Reprocessing Fee Revenue
+Total Toll Reprocessing Fee Revenue \$ (183,812) Total Vendor Liquidated Damages Revenue 1,405,078 Total Deferred Inflows of Resources \$ 1,221,266 b.

-b.
 Revenue received from the sale of land is recognized in governmental fund accounting and is considered earned.
 However, due to differences in revenue recognition criteria, revenue received and receivable is recognized in the statement of activities.